tmars-iscteiul/WALLiT-Web/README.md

 Type "npm install" and wait for the finish of the installation.

 After the installation, type "ng serve --open", the command will open your browser and go to: http://localhost:4200

+### Note
+To access and test the client area on the website, you must use the following credentials:

+Username: "User"
+Passoword: "12345"